Discrete cosine transform: Informal overview

-Like any Fourier-related transform, discrete cosine transforms (DCTs) express a function or a signal in terms of a sum of sinusoids with different frequencies and amplitudes.
-Like the discrete Fourier transform (DFT), a DCT operates on a function at a finite number of discrete data points.
+Like any Fourier-related transform, DCTs express a function or a signal in terms of a sum of sinusoids with different frequencies and amplitudes.
+Like the DFT, a DCT operates on a function at a finite number of discrete data points.
 The obvious distinction between a DCT and a DFT is that the former uses only cosine functions, while the latter uses both cosines and sines (in the form of complex exponentials).
 However, this visible difference is merely a consequence of a deeper distinction: a DCT implies different boundary conditions from the DFT or other related transforms.

 The Fourier-related transforms that operate on a function over a finite domain, such as the DFT or DCT or a Fourier series, can be thought of as implicitly defining an extension of that function outside the domain.
 That is, once you write a function $f(x)$ as a sum of sinusoids, you can evaluate that sum at any $x$, even for $x$ where the original $f(x)$ was not specified.
 The DFT, like the Fourier series, implies a periodic extension of the original function.
 A DCT, like a cosine transform, implies an even extension of the original function.

 However, because DCTs operate on finite, discrete sequences, two issues arise that do not apply for the continuous cosine transform.
 First, one has to specify whether the function is even or odd at both the left and right boundaries of the domain (i.e. the min-n and max-n boundaries in the definitions below, respectively).
 Second, one has to specify around what point the function is even or odd.
 In particular, consider a sequence abcd of four equally spaced data points, and say that we specify an even left boundary.
 There are two sensible possibilities: either the data are even about the sample a, in which case the even extension is dcbabcd, or the data are even about the point halfway between a and the previous point, in which case the even extension is dcbaabcd (a is repeated).

-These choices lead to all the standard variations of DCTs and also discrete sine transforms (DSTs).